 Central Office - Room 206/208

 Officer Huddles: dates to be announced.
-Officer Huddles are planning sessions for all officers of the SSAC.
+Officer Huddles are planning sessions for all SSAC officers.

 *All meetings will be at Central Office each month.
 Transportation will be provided.